CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 § 165.52.
 Good cause.

-(a) Good cause includes the following circumstances beyond the individual’s control:
+(a) As permitted by Federal law, good cause includes the following circumstances beyond the individual’s control:

 (1) The job was beyond the capacity of the individual.